SpringRole/sv-us-docs/source/index.html.md

 # Company

-This section covers the API details available for users logged in as _admins_, i.e., users who wish to conduct background verification checks on employees (or prospective employees).
+This section covers the API details available for users logged in as _admins_, i.e., users who wish to conduct background verification checks on candidates (or prospective candidates).

 ## Signup